carpescientiam/CAES-optimization/README.rst

 The command lines as described below will provide some guidance how to use the model.
 It shows how you create a plant and which methodes the created plant provides.
+To creat a diabatic operating plant "caes" with the desired compression power of 60 MW, an expansion power of 321 MW and a cavern capacity of 310000 m^3 write:

 .. code:: python

     from caes.model import*

-    # creats a diabatic operating plant "caes" with the desired compression/expansion power and cavern capaicity.
     caes = Diabatic(V_cas=310000, P_cmp=60, P_exp=321, recuperation=False)

 Methodes of the compression train: